Princu1999/Classification-of-the-hyperspectral-imaging-data-based-on-mycotoxin-levels-DON-Concentration-/README.md

----
-title: "Classification of the Hyperspectral Imaging Data Based on Mycotoxin Levels (DON Concentration)"
-description: "ImagoAI Classification Project using Python for detecting DON concentration in corn samples."
----

 # ImagoAI Classification Project

 This project contains a classification implementation using Python.
 The main code is provided in the Jupyter Notebook `Princu_Singh_ImagoAI.ipynb`, which demonstrates data preprocessing, model training, and evaluation for a classification task.